 - Closing a Part of My Life: Two Years in the Cost of Opportunity Project by Adair Necalli (text and photos)

-- Notes from the Peruvian Amazon I, II, III and IV by Kelsey Lansdale, Melissa Marchese, and Jackie Gerson (multi-part text and photo series)
+- Notes from the Peruvian Amazon I, II, III and IV by Kelsey Lansdale, Melissa Marchese, and Jackie Gerson (text and photo series)

 - Math and a Masterpiece with Rachel Yin (transcribed interview)